-- Establish a Labour Market Advisory Committee or Mayor's Task Force to provide input on major labour market issues and opportunities facing Nanaimo, facilitate collaboration among key entities, provide recommendations for action regarding attraction, development and retention of human capital, and monitor the progress made. - Secure Labour Market Partnership Program funding to conduct primary and secondary research to compile labour market information, and then develop and implement a regional labour market strategy. - Promote programs that link educators, students and employers, including existing and proposed programs such as the Centre for Transition to Work, MITACS, VI Solutions and other co-op and internships programs. - Work with local educators, trainers, employment agencies and employers to define and communicate pathways from university, college and training programs which connect students with meaningful careers in Nanaimo.
+- Establish a Labour Market Advisory Committee or Mayor's Task Force to provide input on major labour market issues and opportunities facing Nanaimo, facilitate collaboration among key entities, provide recommendations for action regarding attraction, development and retention of human capital, and monitor the progress made. - Secure Labour Market Partnership Program funding to conduct primary and secondary research to compile labour market information, and then develop and implement a regional labour market strategy. - Promote programs that link educators, students and employers, including existing and proposed programs such as the Centre for Transition to Work, MITACS (Mathematics of Information Technology and Complex Systems), VI Solutions and other co-op and internships programs. - Work with local educators, trainers, employment agencies and employers to define and communicate pathways from university, college and training programs which connect students with meaningful careers in Nanaimo.